-Whether visiting a waterfall, a geothermal area, or taking a hike in the mountains, staying on the footpath is imperative.
-If you see a closed path, do not step over the line.
-It’s closed for a reason, either your safety or nature’s.
+Whether visiting a waterfall, a geothermal area, or hiking in the mountains, staying on the marked footpath is imperative.
+Respect when paths are closed and heed all the signs.
+It’s closed for a reason, either to protect you or fragile nature.

 If you’re planning on hiking or hitchhiking, let someone know where you’re going and when you’ll be back.
 You can also leave your travel plan on www.safetravel.is.